SoghraHajjar/Soghra-Bohlourihajjar/README.md

 # 👋 Hi there, I'm Soghra Bohlourihajjar

 Welcome to my GitHub profile!
 I'm a statistitian passionate about statistical analysing data.
+## 📊 Statistical Analyst | Data-Driven Decision Maker

+I specialize in transforming complex data into actionable insights that support strategic decision-making.
+With a solid foundation in statistical methodologies, data modeling, and analytical tools, I uncover trends, patterns, and relationships that help drive performance and inform key decisions.

+### 🔍 What I Do

+- 🧠 Apply statistical techniques like regression, mixture models, hypothesis testing, ANOVA,...
+- 📈 Design experiments and surveys to collect and interpret high-quality data
+- 🛠️ Use tools such as **R**, **Python**, **SQL**, **Excel**, and **Tableau** for analysis and visualization
+- 🗂️ Clean, organize, and validate large datasets to ensure accuracy and reliability
+- 🤝 Communicate insights clearly to both technical and non-technical audiences via dashboards and reports

+Passionate about turning numbers into narratives that matter.
+Let’s make data-driven decisions together.

 ---